 O'Carroll & Co.
-19a Merchants Road Galway
+19a Merchants Road

+Galway

-The directors present their report and the audited financial statements of Simon Community (Galway) for the year ended 31st December 2019.
+The directors present their report and the audited financial statements of Simon Community (Galway) for the year ended 31st December 2020.
+We have clearly defined aims, objectives and values which are core to how we operate.